dialexa/pleco/README.md

 ## Functions
 The functions that do all the heavy lifting are in `src/functions/index.ts`.

-### `formFilterQuery(knex: Knex, query: Knex.QueryBuilder, filter: IFilter, subqueries: Record<string, Knex.QueryBuilder>): Knex.QueryBuilder`
+### Prerequisites
+Before we dive into the functions that are provided, `db-graphql-filter` has some prerequisites that must be met for the functions to work.
+Because of the nature of supporting multiple query builders, extensions must be used to properly call the methods.
+To convert your query builder to the generic query builder that `db-graphql-filter` uses, refer to the extension library documentation.

+For more information about the generic query builder, refer to the [Extensions section](#extensions)

+Note that all of the examples in this README are using the `db-graphql-filter-knex` extension.

+### getFilterQuery
 This function forms the filter query.
 The arguments are
-- `knex`: the instance of Knex to use for raw queries
-- `query`: the query builder to add the `WHERE` clauses to
+- `args`: an object with
-- `filter`: the filter object (more info in usage)
+  - `filter`: the filter object of the form we have been using so far
-- `subqueries`: a dictionary of subquery name to knex queries
+  - `subqueries`: a record of subqueries that maps the filter i.e. numberOfUsers to a query
+- `query`: the query builder to build off of

 #### Subquery Guidelines
 1. It is recommended for the subquery result to have as many rows as rows in the base table.
-   This means defining defaults or setting some values as NULL.
-An example of this is calculating survey mood for users.
-Not all users have surveys, but if they do not have any surveys, they should still have what we consider to be "neutral" survey mood.
-When filtering by neutral survey mood, if we do not include these NULL rows, then we will miss these users.
+   This means defining defaults or setting some values as NULL for some rows.
 2. All subqueries must return the following columns named exactly like this:
      - resource_id: the id of the resource being queried i.e. the id column.
      - value: the value that is being matched against the filter for the resource with the resource_id